arosenkranz/scenarios/notebook-api-lab/01-create-notebook.md

 In the terminal on the right, the Storedog app is being instrumented for APM with Datadog.
 Live traffic to the app is also being simulated.
-This may take up to 2 minutes.
+This may take a minute or two.
 Once the app is running, you will see the message `Provisioning Complete` in the terminal along with your Datadog login credentials.

 Once the initialization completes, you can browse the Storedog app by clicking on the `storedog` tab in the terminal to the right.
 Throughout this lab, you will use a notebook to report on the frontend service of this application's health and correlate it with software release notes over the span of a week.